 Squarespace Customer Reviews

 Squarespace has a high 4.4 out of 5-star rating on our reviews page.
 Positive reviews tend to revolve around how easy the platform is to use and build a professional-quality website without any coding or technical expertise and its team’s dedication to maintaining 100% uptimes.
 The couple of negative reviews typically centered around the platform being on the higher end price-wise.
-Learn more about what users have to say or leave your Squarespace review.

 GoDaddy has a 3.9 out of 5-star rating on our reviews page for its website building platform.
 Positive reviews frequently comment that they like how fast and helpful customer service is and that they feel the plans provide a lot of value with so many features and extras.
 Negative reviewers commented that they feel it’s an expensive platform.
 However, it’s one of the lowest cost, all-in-one website building platforms on the market.
-Read more on our GoDaddy reviews page.

 Not sure either is quite right for your business?
 Check out these Squarespace alternatives.